elliot-nelson/rush-phased-builds-example/README.md

 This repo is a minimal example of a rush monorepo, used as a test bed for phased builds.

+The `main` branch is buildable with current rush (`rush install && rush build`).

+The `phased` branch (see #1) can be checked out to attempt building with a version of rushstack that implements the spec described in https://github.com/microsoft/rushstack/issues/2300.

 ## Projects

 Project           | Description